 Friday, September 11 — 7:30 p.m.

 A Celebration Concert opens the festival, featuring the three judges for the competition, who will play selections of their choosing, along with the glorious sounds of the Festival Choir—all under the direction of David Spicer, Minister of Music, and co-founder of the Albert Schweitzer Organ Festival.
 A delightful reception will be held following the concert, and childcare is provided.

 High School Division — 9:00 a.m. to 12:00 noon

 Adrian Binkley of Madison, Wisconsin

 Aaron Patterson of Philadelphia, Pennsylvania

 Young Professional Division — 2:00 p.m. to 5:00 pm.

-All finalists in both divisions will participate in a masterclass with the judges in the Meetinghouse of First Church of Christ, and awards will be presented.
+All finalists in both divisions will participate in a masterclass with the judges and awards will be presented.

 Albert Schweitzer (1875-1965) — Dr. Schweitzer was a physician, theologian, musician and philosopher.
 His writings on the music of Johann Sebastian Bach (1685-1750) have been an invaluable resource and inspiration for organists and musicologists.
 The Nobel Peace Laureate’s ethic of Reverence for Life emphasizes each human being’s responsibility to all forms of life on our planet.
 This philosophy is the foundation of the programs of the Albert Schweitzer Institute, located at Quinnipiac University in Hamden, Connecticut.